 The other day someone came up to me and asked for advice about her horse spooking in one particular corner of the arena.
 It didn’t happen every day, but most of the times riding past the corner involved increased tension.

-What we do want to happen, is that we don’t have to worry anymore about that scary corner.
+What we would like to happen instead, is that we don’t have to worry anymore about that scary corner.
 That we can just walk past the corner with a loose rein and be totally relaxed.
 That we can focus on actually training our horse instead of just getting past all the scary things and trying to reduce the stress level and the tension in our horse’s body.

 The good news is that this is possible for every horse.
 In all the years of training horses, I’ve never encountered a horse that didn’t learn to get relaxed and feel more confident.
 However, some horses do need more training and will need more reinforcement of their new improved behavior than other horses.